 How Long Does Underwriting Take?

-Preapproval happens quickly, which may lead applicants to believe that underwriting will be fast as well.
-It all depends on how complicated someone’s finances are and how busy an underwriter is at that moment.
+Underwriting may take a couple of days to more than a week.
+It all depends on how complicated someone’s finances are and how busy an underwriter is.

 Thankfully, underwriters typically do everything online these days, so an applicant can upload documents to a website or simply email them.